 The Havre de Grace Chamber of Commerce is the oldest Chamber in Harford County.
 It was formed in 1928 under the sponsorship of the Kiwanis Club.
-The Chamber was later incorporated under the laws of Maryland in 1933 and has now been in continuous existence since 1933.
+The Chamber was later incorporated and has now been in continuous existence since for 92 years.

 Today it is an active organization with over 270 members.
 The City government is business and development friendly and works closely with the Chamber.
 We maintain an office at 450 Pennington Ave.
 The Executive Director welcomes your comments regarding any part of the Chamber operations.